HidekiAI/ML-manga109-OCR/training/text_detection/README.md

 I've learned about how N-dimensionalization of tokens (via transformers) in which objects with similar classes clusters at same area, in which I kind of now understand those 3D plots...
 The spatial plotting of CNN...
 This also explains that `X_Something` and `Y_Something` naming conventions in terms of plotting...

+I've learned that it's an art of its own that a novice like myself should not dive in unless I'm trying to get a PhD or something...
+I've learned that there are already training tools, in specific [YOLO that does object detection](https://docs.ultralytics.com/tasks/detect/).
+At the time of this writing, since YOLO v8 was avaiable, I think I'll challenge myself towards that.
+One attractive thing about YOLO is that YOLO can be trained both by Python and/or CLI.
+Either way, as long as it can run on CoLab, I'll take either/or.

 ## TL;DR: Step-by-step Recipe

 xxx